CMS-Enterprise/eks-core/README.md

 ```

 ### Notes:
-- Collaborated with and co-developed with Leidos whom is an IUSG contractor.
+- This EKS core module was co developed with other IUSG cloud engineering contractors such as Leidos and Samtek.